Courses in Information Studies

 I Ist 402 History of Recorded Information (3)

 An introduction to the history of how human beings have created, maintained, and preserved information for personal, official, and cultural purposes.
 Topics include the development of writing, record keeping, and libraries; the emergence of printing and the history of the book; the evolution of record keeping by organizations, government, and individuals; and the impact of different technologies on the development of print and digital culture.

 Student-initiated research project under faculty guidance.
-May be repeated for credit up to total of six credits with permission of department.
-Prerequisite(s): written approval of the independent study proposal by a supervising faculty member and the department chair is required prior to registration.
+May be repeated for credit up to a total of 6 credits with permission of department.
+I Ist 469Z is the writing intensive version of I Ist 469.
+Prerequisite(s): permission of instructor.
 S/U graded.

 I Ist 473Z The History of Children's Literature (3)

 Selected literature for children in English from the beginnings to the early 20th century.
 Texts are selected to represent different historical periods and diversity of authorial perspectives; the key considerations are the quality of the literature and its historical significance.
 Attention is given to changing attitudes toward children as reflected in the books provided for them.
 Writing assignments will range from historical/critical analyses to reader-response essays.
 May not be offered during 2008-2009.

 I Ist 499W Senior Seminar in Information Science (3)

 Development of professional skills in information science.
 This course includes development of student presentation skills including interviewing, web development, resume, and oral presentation skills.
 Prerequisite(s): Information Science major.